 “Our workplace cultures are antithetical to living and working well.”

-That idea seems to all but have vanished.
+That idea seems to all but have vanished, especially in American work culture.
 Today, Americans on average work more hours than most other advanced economies and have lower quality of life in measures like vacation time, health outcomes, and retirement security.
 Study after study shows employees are increasingly overworked, stressed out, unfulfilled, and unengaged.

 The Real Toll of Workplace Stress